 Other reasons for drain pipe inspections could be an expansion.
 The inspection would evaluate the pipes and determine if they are in good enough condition to add additional water flow to the already existing one.

 Regardless of the standard reasons for a drain pipe inspection, always keep in mind that there doesn’t have to be a preexisting reason to get the inspection.
-If you’re a homeowner or business owner in the Pittsburgh area and you want to be proactive with your sewage conditions, A.K.
-Pipe Lining is a credible plumbing and pipe lining service.
-The staff at A.K.
-Pipe Lining can assist you with any plumbing and sewer needs, including drain pipe inspections.
+If you’re a homeowner or business owner in the Pittsburgh area and you want to be proactive with your sewage conditions, make sure to choose a credible plumbing and pipe lining service.
 Don’t wait for a clogged sink, a backed-up tub or another sewage emergency to occur.
 Save money and stress by being proactive.